Jan. 6 rioter apologizes to officers after House testimony

 Fanone told The Associated Press that the apology was not necessary because “it doesn’t do s— for me.”
 Hodges said on CNN that he accepted the apology, adding that “you have to believe that there are people out there who can change.”

-Gonell, who recently found out that the injuries he succumbed to on Jan.
+Gonell, who recently found out that the injuries he suffered on Jan.
 6 won’t allow him to be a part of the force any longer, said he accepted the sentiment from Ayres, but it doesn’t amount to much.

 “He still has to answer for what he did legally.
 And to his God.
 So it’s up to him,” the former sergeant said.